Biola English Faculty

 christine Watson

 In another life, Christine Watson would like to be a contractor where she can appreciate the happy balance of form and function in interior and landscape design.
-She has lived on or near Biola’s campus since 1992, and you could not pay her to eat a banana now.
+She has lived on or near Biola’s campus since 1992.
 Like Buck, she couldn’t be paid to eat a banana.

 Maria su wang